Belmore Falls and Hindmarsh Lookout in Morton NP

 Belmore Falls in Morton National Park is a stunning plunge waterfall with two drops on Barrengarry Creek.

-A short walking track takes in several lookout points, including the Hindmarsh Lookout, from where you can enjoy panoramic views of Kangaroo Valley.
+A short walking track takes in several lookout points from where visitors can enjoy panoramic views of this waterfall and Kangaroo Valley.

-In this guide, we’ll explain how best to get there and where to find the best views of the waterfall.
+In this article, we’ll share how to get there, where to find the best views, and ideas for things to do nearby.

-If you’re driving in from Fitzroy Falls, turn into Belmore Falls Rd from Myra Vale Road, cross the little bridge over Barrengarry Creek (essentially the top of the waterfall) and go straight to the car park.
+From Fitzroy Falls, turn into Belmore Falls Road from Myra Vale Road, cross the little bridge over Barrengarry Creek (essentially the top of the waterfall) and drive to the car park from there.

-The parking area is located at the Hindmarsh lookout, from where you can follow the walking trail to the Belmore Falls lookout points (see map location).
+The car park is located at the Hindmarsh lookout, from where you can follow the walking trail to the Belmore Falls lookout points (see map location).

 Map of Belmore Falls and parking area